huggingface/hub-docs/docs/hub/models-uploading.md

 model = BertModel.from_pretrained("nielsr/my-awesome-bert-model")
 ```

-Do note that libraries such as Transformers support the [code on the hub](https://huggingface.co/docs/transformers/custom_models) feature, which makes your model directly usable in the Transformers library using the `trust_remote_code=True` flag.
+Some libraries, like Transformers, support loading [code from the Hub](https://huggingface.co/docs/transformers/custom_models).
+This is a way to make your model work with Transformers using the `trust_remote_code=True` flag.
+You may want to consider this option instead of a full-fledged library integration.

 ## Upload a PyTorch model using `huggingface_hub`